 Who is it for?

 Phi Kappa Psi is seeking undergraduate men who demonstrate a strong moral character, a commitment to serving their communities, and academic excellence to apply for this program.
-Brothers must be in good standing with their chapter and initiated for at least one full academic term to be eligible to apply and attend.
+Brothers must be in good standing with their chapter to attend.
+New members are also encouraged to apply and attend, but must be initiated by the time of the trip.
 Though the selected brothers will pay a registration fee, most of the trip costs will be covered by grants through the Phi Kappa Psi Foundation.

 The goal of these Service Immersion Trips is to provide attendees with a transformative cultural experience by learning about history of the community, the stories of the people, and other aspects of the local culture and its influencers.
 Through this program we plan to bring together brothers from across the country to build comradery and develop lifelong connections through the actions of service.
 This trip aims to instill a deeper commitment to service by helping the attendees understand just how much they can impact a community through their own personal efforts.
 It is important to recognize specific talents and passions an individual possesses so that they will continue to grow and contribute their time and efforts after this trip.